anupkalburgi/dbreplication-sqlite/README.txt

 data_sotre.log

+All the questions and the design choices are explained in the following documents.

 Design and Implementations details: design_doc.txt and implementation.txt
 -----------------------------------
 design decisions  - ACID properties and way of choices to implement them.